The Royal Ballet of Cambodia Costumes: Interview with Sylvain LIM

 Researcher, linguist and historian, a teaching fellow at INALCO (Paris) and the University of Cologne (Germany), Suppya Hélene Nut (1960, Phnom Penh) is the founder of the Khmer Dance Project in collaboration with the Center for Khmer Studies, the Anne Hendricks Bass Foundation and the Jerome Robbins Dance Division at the New York Public Library for the Performing Arts.

 A former dancer with the Khmer Classical Ballet in Paris, Suppya Nut is a leading specialist in Khmer court and traditional dance historiography.
-She has acted as editorial adviser to Princess Buppha Devi since 2006.
+She has acted as editorial adviser to HRH Princess Buppha Devi since 2006.

 Lim Sylvain (1951, Kep, Cambodia) has developed since his childhood a passion for Khmer traditional dance and the Apsara costumes of the Royal Ballet of Cambodia.
 He'd always remember that, visiting one uncle in Battambang when he was around 7, and asked what present would please him most, he answered without a blink: "A Singer sewing machine"!

 Exiled in France from 1972 to 1999, he worked as a fashion designer for several famous brands, and developed his own collections.

 Back in Cambodia in 2000, Sylvain Lim closely worked with Princess Norodom Buppha Devi to create new costumes and accessories for the Royal Ballet of Cambodia dancers.
 Since then, he has joined several projects related to classical Cambodian dance.